MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_addrider.md

 This is the optional string entity event that will be run on the passenger when spawning it.
 These can be found in the `events` section of the entity's behavior file.

 If unspecified, the default `minecraft:entity_spawned` event will be run.

->[!NOTE]
-> You can also specify the event in `entity_type`, after the identifier in between angle brackets, like `minecraft:sheep<spawn_adult>`.
-This event is ignored if `spawn_event` is included.
-Specifying an event in this manner is not recommended.

 ## Example